learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 In this assignment, you'll learn the workflow that you will be using to complete your assignments and submit them using CodeGrade.

-## Canvas Due Dates

-**Important**: In order to set up CodeGrade on a Canvas assignment it is necessary to set a due date.
-To ensure that all students — regardless of which program they are in — will be able to submit their assignments before the due date, _default_ due dates are set to two years from when the Canvas course is created, well after students must complete the course.

-As a result, these _default_ dates **should not** be used as a guide to determine pacing through the program.
-Students in the Flex program should instead use the Flex milestones to stay on pace, and students in the Live program should follow the schedule laid out by their instructor.

 ## Completing and Submitting Assignments

 <iframe width="640" height="480" src="https://www.youtube.com/embed/EqIGup3zb8A" title="Completing and Submitting Software Engineering Assignments" frameborder="0" allowfullscreen></iframe>